Word-Graph2vec: An efficient word embedding approach on word co-occurrence graph using random walk technique: algorithm

 \subsection{Motivation}

-Word graphs, extracted from the text, have already been successfully used in the NLP tasks, such as automatic summarization~\cite{page1999pagerank, mihalcea2004textrank}, information retrieval~\cite{blanco2012graph, blanco2007random}, text classification~\cite{hassan2007random}.
+Word graphs, extracted from the text, have already been successfully used in the NLP tasks, such as information retrieval~\cite{blanco2012graph}and text classification~\cite{hassan2007random}.
 The impact of the term order has been a popular issue, and relationships between the terms, in general, are claimed to play an important role in text processing.
 For example, the sentence \textit{``Lily is more beautiful than Lucy''} is totally different from the sentence \textit{``Lucy is more beautiful than Lily''}.
-This motivated us to use a word co-occurrence graph representation that would capture these word relationships instead of the sliding window for traditional word embedding approaches~\cite{mikolov2013efficient}.
+This motivated us to use a word co-occurrence graph representation that would capture these word relationships.

 Training the word embedding on a word co-occurrence graph is an efficient approach.
 First, the number of nodes in this word co-occurrence graph is not large.
-According to lexicographer and dictionary expert Susie Dent, ``the average active vocabulary of an adult English speaker is around 20,000 words, while his passive vocabulary is around 40,000 words."
-Meanwhile, even for the large En-Wikipedia data set (see Table~\ref{tab:data_statistic}), the total number of word graph nodes is around 100,723.
-Therefore, these graph embedding approaches, such as DeepWalk~\cite{perozzi2014deepwalk}, Node2Vec~\cite{grover2016node2vec}, Line~\cite{tang2015line} and etc., can be efficiently used for these co-occurrence graphs.
-Second, these word graphs are highly sparse.
-For example, the density of the En-Wikipedia data set is merely 0.64\%.
-Therefore, a more efficient sparse graph embedding technique~\cite{liu2021pecanpy} can be applied to these data sets.
-The last and most important issue is that as the size of the training corpus increases, the weight on edges will change a lot, but the size of nodes and graph density do not have significant alterations.
+According to lexicographer and dictionary expert, Susie Dent, ``the average active vocabulary of an adult English speaker is around 20,000 words, while his passive vocabulary is around 40,000 words."
+Meanwhile, even for the large En-Wikipedia data set, the total number of word graph nodes is around 100,723, and these word graphs are highly sparse(see Table~\ref{tab:data_statistic}).
+As the size of the training corpus increases, the weight on edges will change a lot, but the size of nodes and graph density do not have significant alterations.
 Thus, this pushes us to propose our approach,~\M, to address this word embedding issue.

-\subsection{Framework of \M}
+\subsection{Framework of~\M}

-Figure~\ref{fig:framework} shows the framework of~\M, consisting of three steps.
-First, the word co-occurrence graph is built from the training corpus.
-Second, the random walk technique has been applied to generate the word sequences from the word graph.
-Third, the sequence set, as a new corpus, is used to train the word embedding by~\SG~algorithm.
-The following sections will explain them in detail.